valeoai/rainbow-iqn-apex/README.md

 =======
 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE.md)

-Rainbow-IQN Ape-X is a new state-of-the-art algorithm on Atari coming from the combination of the 3 following papers:<br/>
+Rainbow-IQN Ape-X is a new distributed state-of-the-art algorithm on Atari coming from the combination of the 3 following papers:<br/>
 Rainbow: Combining Improvements in Deep Reinforcement Learning [[1]](#references).<br/>
 IQN: Implicit Quantile Networks (IQN) for Distributional Reinforcement Learning [[2]](#references).<br/>